VogelerLab/guides/Intro_to_Git_and_GitHub/GitHub_Tutorial.md

 ## Deleting forks

-After your pull request has been approved, consider deleting your branch (This can even be performed from GitHub as part of the Pull Request operations).
+After your pull request has been approved, consider deleting your branch on GitHub (This can even be performed from GitHub as part of the Pull Request operations).
 Deleting branches reduces clutter.
-To delete a branch using Git Bash, type the following command `git branch -d myBranchName`.
+To delete a branch on your local clone using Git Bash, type the following command `git branch -d myBranchName`.

 ## Importing an Existing Repo